Research and Innovation background

-The Science, Technology Development and Innovation Guidelines for 2021-2027 is a medium-term policy planning document that defines goals and priorities of the country's science, technology development and innovation policy up to 2027.
-In the framework of the national development planning system the Guidelines are part of the Smart Specialization Strategy and contributes to the achievement of the goals set out in the country's long-term and medium-term policy planning documents.
+- The Science, Technology Development and Innovation Guidelines for 2021-2027: A medium-term policy planning document that defines goals and priorities of the country's science, technology development and innovation policy up to 2027.
+In the framework of the national development planning system the Guidelines is part of the Smart Specialization Strategy and contributes to the achievement of the goals set out in the country's long-term and medium-term policy planning documents.

-Transport Development Guidelines for 2021-2027 (TDG2027) is a medium-term transport policy planning document that defines goals and priorities in the transport sector.
+- Guidelines for the Development of the Transport System for 2021-2027: A medium-term transport policy planning document that defines goals and priorities in the transport sector.
 Transport policy objective is an integrated transport system that ensures safe, efficient, intelligent and sustainable mobility, contributes to the country's economic growth, regional development and to the transition to a low-carbon economy.

 - National Energy and Climate Plan for 2021-2030